[GA4] About regular expressions (regex)

-Analytics supports regular expressions so you can create more flexible definitions for things like view filters, goals, segments, audiences, content groups, and channel groupings.
+Google Analytics supports regular expressions, also known as “regex”, so you can create more flexible definitions for things like data filters, key events, segments, audiences, content groups, and custom channel groups.

-In the context of Analytics, regular expressions are specific sequences of characters that broadly or narrowly match patterns in your Analytics data.
+In the context of GA4, regular expressions are specific sequences of characters that broadly or narrowly match patterns in your Analytics data.

 For example, if you wanted to create a view filter to exclude site data generated by your own employees, you could use a regular expression to exclude any data from the entire range of IP addresses that serve your employees.
 Let’s say those IP addresses range from 198.51.100.1 - 198.51.100.25.
 Rather than enter 25 different IP addresses, you could create a regular expression like 198\.51\.100\.\d* that matches the entire range of addresses.